brettimus/switchboard-internship-2015/switchboard-projects/fake-data.md

 ## The problem
 As it stands, the mockup could do more to serve the second bullet point above.

-You see, I got lazy in creating my data-generation functions.
+You see, I got lazy in crafting my random-data-generating functions.
 In fact, on a call with Oberlin yesterday (a wonderful, wonderful client), Maya'an (who heads up the Oberlin SB) spotted the inaccuracy of the data immediately.

+We don't want prospects distracted by the thought of "well that's clearly not true".
+We want to make the mockup align with how Erik sells the product (which is in turn based on the data we have for other higher ed clients).

 ## What we need
+We need functions that spit out "random" data that look like they came from one of our thriving SBs.

 ### Class Year